brian6484/CSKnowledge/Language/Java/Multithreading/ThreadVSThreadPool.md

 ```

 ### Executor framework
 We can use java.util.concurrent's executor to manage threads and is a more higher-level solution than previous solutions.
-We can have features like
-thread pooling and scheduling.
+We can have features like thread pooling and scheduling.

 ```java
 Executor executor = Executors.newFixedThreadPool(5);
 executor.execute(new MyRunnable());

 ```

+### Thread pool
+While creating individual thread objects gives u some fine-grained control, it can be inefficient and resource-intensive, especially when
+we have many small concurrent tasks to run.
+This is when thread pool comes in.

+Thread pool is a *managed* collection of worker threads that are kept alive to execute submitted tasks.
+So instead of creating threads to
+run your tasks, we instead submit the tasks to this thread and **the pool assigns an available thread to do this task**.
+This reduces
+the overhead that comes with thread creation and destruction cuz thread pool **manages the lifecycles of threads** for us automatically.

 ### Callable interface and Future interface
 Callable is similar to Runnable interface but it can **return a result and throw exceptions**.